-The MCP3461/2/4 devices include a digital calibration feature for offset and gain errors.
+The MCP3561/2/4 devices include a digital calibration feature for offset and gain errors.
 The calibration scheme for offset error consists of the addition of a fixed offset value to the ADC output code (ADCDATA at address 0x0).
 The offset value added (OFFSETCAL) is determined in the OFFSETCAL register (address 0x9).
-The calibration scheme for gain error consists of the multiplication of a fixed gain value to the ADC output code.
+The calibration scheme for gain error consists of the multiplication of a fixed gain value to the ADCDATA code.
 The gain value (GAINCAL) multiplied is determined in the GAINCAL register (address 0xA).

 The digital offset and gain calibration schemes are enabled or disabled via the EN\OFFCAL and EN\GAINCAL control bits of the CONFIG3 register.
-When both calibration control bits are enabled (EN\OFFCAL = EN\GAINCAL = 1), the ADCDATA register contents are modified with the digital offset and gain calibration schemes as described in Equation 5-6.
-When a calibration enable bit is off, its corresponding register becomes a don't care register and the corresponding calibration is not performed.
+When both calibration control bits are enabled (EN\OFFCAL = EN\GAINCAL = 1), the ADCDATA register is modified with the digital offset and gain calibration schemes, as described in Equation 5-6.
+When a calibration enable bit is off, its corresponding register becomes a Don't Care register and the corresponding calibration is not performed.

-EQUATION 5-6: ADCDATA OUTPUT AFTER DIGITAL GAIN AND OFFSET ERROR CALIBRATION
+ADCDATA OUTPUT AFTER DIGITAL GAIN AND OFFSET ERROR CALIBRATION

-ADCDATA (post-cal)

-= (ADCDATA (pre-cal) + OFFSETCAL) \ GAINCAL
+ADCDATA (post-calibration) = [ADCDATA (pre-calibration) + OFFSETCAL] x GAINCAL

-The calculations are performed internally with proper management of overloading, so that the overload detection is done on the output result only and not on the intermediate results.
+The calculations are performed internally, with proper management of overloading, so that the overload detection is done on the output result only and not on the intermediate results.
 A sufficient number of additional overload bits are maintained and propagated internally to overcome all possible overload and/or overload recovery situations.

-For example, if ADCDATA (pre-cal) + OFFSETCAL is out of bounds but (ADCDATA (pre-cal) + OFFSETCAL) \ GAINCAL is still in the right range (possible with 0 < GAINCAL < 1), then the result is not saturated.
+For example, if ADCDATA (pre-calibration) + OFFSETCAL is out of bounds but (ADCDATA (pre-calibration) + OFFSETCAL) x GAINCAL is still in the right range (possible with 0 < GAINCAL < 1), the result is not saturated.